CentroidChef/centroid_weblogic/README.md

   4) Create "oracle" user and "oinstall" group.
   5) Install Weblogic 12c as a silent install.
   6) Creates a default domain (default_domain)
+  7) Starts the default domain.

+Steps 6 and 7 are optional.

 ## Cookbook Usage